 The Roman Baths sit on natural and still active hot springs, visitors can enjoy the relaxing power of nature in the nearby thermal spa.
 If visiting without kids, you should book a Twilight Package and take in the stunning city views from a hot pool on the spa’s rooftop.

 Another iconic place in Bath not to be missed is the Royal Crescent.
-These buildings are a beautiful example of the classic British Georgian architecture.
+These beautiful architecture here is a wonderful example of the classic British Georgian style.
 Many noble people used to live there, but today you can explore its museum and stay a night at number 16, which is the Royal Crescent Hotel & Spa.

 Other interesting places to visit are Bath Abbey and Pulteney Bridge.
 Finally, don’t forget to pop into the Pump Room Restaurant for a traditional afternoon tea.